Treatment for Receding Gums

 - Bad breath

-The Dangers of Gum Recession in Charlotte
+The Dangers of Gum Recession

 Receding gums (or root recession) is a lot worse than a tired joke about getting older.
 “Long in the tooth” is commonly used to refer to someone’s age, but those receding gums can point to much more serious issues.
 Did you know?
 Root recession (more appropriately called gum recession) brings many disadvantages with it: